On the Windows host, start the daemon listening.

 other commands here

-While paused, the agent can call any inspection method and the continue / step_* / run_to / shutdown / detach methods.
+While paused, the agent can call any inspection method and the continue / step_* / run_to / detach methods.

 While running, the wire only returns event messages until the next pause.
 Sending an inspection method while running gets you either error: target_running or — depending on the method — silence until the next event.

 An agent's algorithm is always event-driven.
-After continue, read the response stream until something interesting comes back, then act.
+After continue, drain events until something interesting comes back, then act.

 The full reference is in docs/protocol.md; this is the agent-relevant slice.